joemoose/dungeoneers.d20/docs/combat.md

 When an attack is **impaired**, such as firing at an opponent behind cover or fighting while your hands are bound, roll **+d4** bonus damage and keep the **worst** result.

-### Dual-Wielding
+### Dual Wielder

-If attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as bonus damage.
+When attacking with two weapons, one in your main hand and one offhand, the offhand weapon functions as bonus damage.
 Roll damage for both and choose the best result.

-### Multiple Attackers.
+### Multiple Attackers

 If multiple combatants attack the same target, roll damage for each attacker, but use only the best result.